Best Air Purifiers (2026): Top 8 Picks Tested

 Downsides: No air quality sensor, no auto mode, no smart features.
 You get one button with three speeds.
 The fabric pre-filter stains over time (though it is washable).
 The cylindrical design takes up floor space.
 For a head-to-head with our #1 pick, see our Blueair 211+ vs Coway AP-1512HH comparison.

-Performance: 243 CFM dust CADR and 246 CFM pollen CADR cover rooms up to 360 sq ft.
-The smart sensor detects particles and adjusts fan speed automatically.
-An ambient light sensor dims the indicator panel in dark rooms.
+Performance: 252 CFM dust CADR, 232 CFM smoke CADR, and 246 CFM pollen CADR cover rooms up to about 372 sq ft.
+The smart sensor detects particles and adjusts fan speed automatically, and an ambient light sensor dims the indicator panel in dark rooms.

-Who it is best for: Value-conscious buyers who want proven performance, auto mode, and low operating costs.
-Especially good for pet owners thanks to the washable carbon filter handling pet odors without ongoing replacement costs.
-Read our full Winix 5500-2 review for details, or see how the top three brands stack up in our Levoit vs Winix vs Coway comparison.
+Who it is best for: buyers who want a proven, smart mid-range purifier with strong CADR and larger coverage for around $180, and who value WiFi monitoring and remote control.
+Good for pet owners and general living spaces.
+Read our full Winix 5500-2 review for background on the platform, or see how the top three brands stack up in our Levoit vs Winix vs Coway comparison.

 8. Levoit Core 300S: Best Budget Smart